Preschool Lesson Plan: Format & Ideas [10 Free Templates]

 Divide the day into subject areas

 Each day may be broken up into blocks of time spent on different subjects.
-Keeping a routine of the order of subject areas helps keep preschoolers relaxed.
+Keeping a routine of the order of subject areas helps keep children relaxed.
 Common subjects are counting, letters, and language.
-The subjects you choose should target the social, physical, emotional, and mental development of your preschoolers.
+The subjects you choose should target the social, physical, emotional, and mental development.
 Within the subject blocks, you can plan different activities for each day.

 Break subject areas into smaller time blocks